Transtracheal oxygen therapy

 Transtracheal oxygen (TTO) therapy refers to the delivery of long-term oxygen therapy (LTOT) through a transtracheal catheter (picture 1).
 It is an alternative to conventional LTOT, which is delivered through a nasal cannula.

 The benefits of TTO therapy, patient selection, complications, and reimbursement are discussed in this topic review.
 Other issues related to LTOT are discussed separately.
-(See "Long-term supplemental oxygen therapy" and "Traveling with oxygen aboard commercial air carriers" and "Oxygen conserving devices" and "The evaluation, diagnosis, and treatment of the adult patient with acute hypercapnic respiratory failure".)
+(See "Long-term supplemental oxygen therapy" and "Traveling with oxygen aboard commercial air carriers" and "Portable oxygen delivery and oxygen conserving devices" and "The evaluation, diagnosis, and treatment of the adult patient with acute hypercapnic respiratory failure".)

 Transtracheal oxygen (TTO) therapy offers several potential benefits .
 Most studies that have examined the efficacy of TTO have used the subject as his or her own control.
 In the short-term physiologic studies, patients with an existing transtracheocutaneous fistula usually received interventions related to tracheal gas delivery in a random order, and then were compared to controls with no tracheal flow [2,3].
 In the long-term clinical studies, data collected after initiation of TTO therapy were compared to data collected while the patient was receiving LTOT by nasal cannula [4-8].
 One trial randomized 43 patients to receive TTO or long-term oxygen therapy (LTOT) via nasal cannula for the duration of the trial .

 TTO was found to have the following effects when compared to LTOT delivered via nasal cannula (table 1):